-To strengthen the community and to foster an environment for the exchange of ideas and experiences related to practical software development, <Programming> will host workshops, during the days before the main conference.
-The workshops will provide a collaborative forum for a group of typically 15 to 30 participants to exchange recent and/or preliminary results, to conduct intensive discussions on a particular topic, or to coordinate efforts between representatives of a technical community.
+To build a community and to foster an environment where participants can exchange ideas and experiences related to practical software development, ‹Programming› will host a number of workshops, during the days before the main conference.
+The workshops will provide a collaborative forum to exchange recent and/or preliminary results, to conduct intensive discussions on a particular topic, or to coordinate efforts between representatives of a technical community.
 They are intended as a forum for lively discussion of innovative ideas, recent progress, or practical experience on programming and applied software development in general for specific aspects, specific problems, or domain-specific needs.
 We also encourage practical, hands-on workshops in which participants actually experience one or several aspects of practical software development.

-We encourage prospective workshop organizers to submit proposals according to the guidelines outlined below.
-Each workshop should provide a balanced distribution of its time for both presentation of papers (favoring the attendance of young researchers), discussions and/or gaining practical experience in programming-related activities.
-The duration of workshops is in general one day, but we encourage the submission of half-day workshop proposals on focussed topics as well.
+The duration of workshops is in general one day, but we encourage the submission of half-day workshop proposals on focused topics as well.
 In exceptional situations, e.g., for workshops that involve actual practice of programming-related activities, workshop organizers can request a 2 day workshop slot.
-If desired, the workshop proceedings can be published in the ACM Digital Library as pre-proceedings.
+If desired, the workshop proceedings can be published in the ACM Digital Library.

 To coordinate with the deadlines of the main conference, the following deadlines have to be respected by workshops:

-Workshop web site and CFP: not later than October 16th, 2017
+Workshop web site and CFP: not later than July 16th, 2018 or September 17th respectively.

 Deadline for submissions to the workshops:

-- ideally after February 1st 2017 (first notification issue 2), if this is feasible
+- possibly after January 7th 2019 (final notification issue 3), if this is feasible

-Notification of authors: TBD (around February 17th, before early registration deadline around March 6th 2018)
+Notification of authors: February 15th, the latest.
+Needs to be before the early registration deadline around February 25th 2018.

 Please include the following information either directly in the proposal, or CFP.
+The submission system has a form that includes an abstract (for the website), the CFP, and the remaining proposal.
 CFPs often cover the same information, duplication is not necessary for such cases.